julianpeeters/avro-scala-macro-annotations/README.md

 ##Herein lie assorted macro annotations for working with Avro in Scala:

-1) `@AvroTypeProvider("path/to/schema")` - Automatically convert Avro Schemas to Scala case class definitions at compile time
+1) `@AvroTypeProvider("path/to/schema")` - Automatically convert Avro Schemas to Scala case class definitions for use in your favorite Scala Avro runtime.

-2) `@AvroRecord` - Use Scala classes to represent your Avro records, serializable by the Apache Avro runtime without bulky IDL/code-gen steps (a port of [Avro-Scala-Compiler-Plugin](https://code.google.com/p/avro-scala-compiler-plugin/))
+2) `@AvroRecord` - Use Scala classes to represent your Avro records, serializable by the Apache Avro runtime (a port of [Avro-Scala-Compiler-Plugin](https://code.google.com/p/avro-scala-compiler-plugin/))

 Get the dependency with:

-        //planning to publish to Sonatype, for now please use `publish-local` "org.julianpeeters" % "avro-scala-macro-annotations" % "0.1-SNAPSHOT"
+        libraryDependencies += "com.julianpeeters" % "avro-scala-macro-annotations_2.10" % "0.1-SNAPSHOT"

+        //"Macro annotations are only available in Scala 2.10.x and 2.11.x with the macro paradise plugin.
+Their inclusion in official Scala might happen in Scala 2.12 - official [docs](http://docs.scala-lang.org/overviews/macros/annotations.html)" addCompilerPlugin("org.scalamacros" % "paradise" % "2.0.0" cross CrossVersion.full)

 Use the annotations separately, or together like this: